Cindyjeby/free-code-camp/python-essentials/README.md

 a variable name can contain anything in it. number or name to make it it can have number init name but not at the begining.
 eg: name_1 = age this is avariable that is assigned a value age

+GLOBAL  AND LOCAL VARIABLES
+- Global -> Are declared outside of a function hence can be used in anypart of that program.
+- Local -> Are declared inside of afunction and can onlybe used in that function.

 EXPRESSIONS AND STATEMENTS
 expression is any code that returns a value